pepaivanova/Sounding-Poetry-of-Perception/README.md

 ## Motivation

+No particular reason

 ## Goals

+* Create simple web server for interaction with PD.
 * Use Pure Data to mix .mp3 files.
 * Create simple database with .mp3 files.
-* Synchronise database with soundcloud. - OSC?
+* Synchronise database with soundcloud or other web platform. - OSC?
-* Use Pure Data to stream soundscapes from soundcloud and mix them.
+* Use Pure Data to stream soundscapes from web platform and mix them.
-* Create simple web server for interaction with PD.
-* Automatic synchronisation between soundcloud and local database.?!
+* Automatic synchronisation between web platform and local database.?!

 ## Status - just started